ELFREELAND/minecraft_sheep/README.md

 One in every 9 blocks is grassy, for a ratio $\frac{N_g}{A}=\frac{1}{9}$.

-While the pattern was being setup, `gamerule randomtickspeed` was set to 0, ensuring grass did not spread.
+While the pattern was being set up, `gamerule randomtickspeed` was set to 0, ensuring grass did not spread.
 To begin the experiment, `randomtickspeed` was set to its default value of 3.

 Grass population was tracked using the output of the `/fill` command.
-When `\fill` is executed, the command output will show how many blocks were changed.
-A redstone clock with a delay of 5 seconds was connected to two command blocks, containing the following commands:
+When `/fill` is executed, the command output will show how many blocks were changed.
+A redstone repeater clock with a delay of 5 seconds was connected to two command blocks, containing the following commands:

 `/fill -145 -61 96 -174 -61 67 red_wool replace minecraft:grass_block`

 `/fill -145 -61 96 -174 -61 67 grass_block replace minecraft:red_wool`

 When this clock is run on a loop, the command output will show the number of grass blocks in the pasture every 5 seconds.
+After the experiment was started, grass population was recorded every 5 seconds until the entire area was grassy.

 ![image](readme_images/grass_redstone.png "The redstone circuit for counting grass blocks")